varemenos/aklpgr-blog-posts/how-to-drain-every-single-drop-of-juice-out-of-sublime-text.md

 It's a bracket and tag highlighter for Sublime Text

-Feature List
-* Customizable to highlight almost any bracket
-* Customizable bracket highlight style
-* High visibility bracket highlight mode
-* Selectively disable or enable specific matching of tags, brackets, or quotes
-* Selectively whitelist or blacklist matching of specific tags, brackets, or quotes based on language
-* When bound to a shortcut, allow option to show line count and char count between match in the status bar
-* Highlight basic brackets within strings
-* Works with multi-select
-* Configurable custom gutter icons
-* Toggle bracket escape mode for string brackets (regex | string)
-* Bracket plugins that can jump between bracket ends, select content, remove brackets and/or content, wrap selections with brackets, swap brackets, swap quotes (handling quote escaping between the main quotes), fold/unfold content between brackets, toggle through tag attribute selection, select both the opening and closing tag name to change both simultaneously.

 #### SideBarEnhancements

-> Enhancements to Sublime Text sidebar.
+Enhancements to Sublime Text sidebar.
 Files and folders.

 #### Package Syncing

-> Keep your different Sublime Test installations synchronized across different machines.
+Keep your different Sublime Test installations synchronized across different machines.
 The package is using a different attempt rather than just build a link.
 It is basically syncing your user folder and you can define which files you would like to include in the sync.
 On the other hand you can also exclude files from the sync for example for platform depending settings or packages.

 #### HTML5

-> HTML5 bundle for Sublime Text forked by Textmate's HTML5 bundle
+HTML5 bundle for Sublime Text forked by Textmate's HTML5 bundle

 #### Emmet

->  the essential toolkit for web-developers.
+ the essential toolkit for web-developers.
 Emmet takes the snippets idea to a whole new level: you can type CSS-like expressions that can be dynamically parsed, and produce output depending on what you type in the abbreviation.
 Emmet is developed and optimized for web-developers whose workflow depends on HTML/XML and CSS, but can be used with programming languages too.

 #### Emmet CSS Snippets

-> Emmet CSS snippets for Sublime Text.
+Emmet CSS snippets for Sublime Text.
 Works with CSS, LESS, SCSS and Sass.

 #### Dictionaries

-> Hunspell UTF8 dictionaries for Sublime Text.
+Hunspell UTF8 dictionaries for Sublime Text.
 [Spell check]

 #### SublimeCodeIntel

-> Full-featured code intelligence and smart autocomplete engine
+Full-featured code intelligence and smart autocomplete engine

 ### Custom Syntax Highlighters

 #### SCSS

-> The TextMate SCSS Official Bundle.
+The TextMate SCSS Official Bundle.
 Now Compatible with SublimeText

 #### ApacheConf.tmLanguage

-> You can now get your .htaccess files with syntax highlighting
+You can now get your .htaccess files with syntax highlighting

 #### Git Config

-> syntax highlighting for git files
+syntax highlighting for git files

 #### INI

-> syntax highlighting for .ini files
+syntax highlighting for .ini files

 #### JavaScriptNext - ES6 Syntax

-> Better JavaScript language definition for SublimeText.
+Better JavaScript language definition for SublimeText.
 This builds on the language files commonly used and adds more fine grained matching and also includes new features from ECMAScript 6 like modules, succinct methods, arrow functions, classes, and accessors (ES5).

 ### Themes and Schemes